Preparing for Residency

 Residency programs are seeking curious future physicians.
 One avenue to show your curiosity—and ambition—is through research done during your time as a medical student.

-For medical students looking to showcase their research, the deadline for abstract submissions for the 2022 AMA Research Challenge—the largest national, multispecialty research event for medical students, residents, fellows and international medical graduates—is July 12.This year’s event features a $10,000 grand prize from sponsor Laurel Road.
+For medical students looking for an additional opportunity to showcase their research, the deadline for abstract submissions for the 2024 AMA Research Challenge—the largest national, multispecialty research event for medical students and residents with a $10,000 grand prize—is July 16.

-For medical students who have conducted research, especially those who aim to pursue academic medicine, making such research a part of your residency application packet makes sense.
+As residency-selection approaches, many medical students who have conducted research—especially those who aim to pursue academic medicine—are likely to make their experiences a part of their application packets.
 Here’s some insight on what that looks like.

-When you submit your residency application, much of your actual application is automated through the Electronic Residency Application Service (ERAS).
+Many aspects of your residency application are data-driven and fairly standard.
 Yet some aspects of it, such as your personal statement and comprehensive CV, are going to be unique to you and your interests.
 If your medical school experience involved research, particularly if you were successful in your scholarly pursuits, that is worth highlighting.

-A recent graduate of the University of Minnesota School of Medicine, Arman Shahriar, MD, said he highlighted his research, which earned him a spot in the 2021 AMA Research Challenge finals, in his personal essay.
+Arman Shahriar, a resident physician at University of Chicago Medicine, said he highlighted his medical student research—which earned him a spot in the 2021 AMA Research Challenge finals—in his personal statement.
 It was also mentioned in his medical school performance evaluation.
 Dr. Shahriar said that if you build your application around your research, you should expect to talk about it during the interview process.

-“Most interviewers expressed interest in my research, and it came up in nearly all of my interviews,” said Dr. Shahriar, who will begin his internal medicine residency at the University of Chicago in July.
+“Most interviewers expressed interest in my research, and it came up in nearly all of my interviews,” said Dr. Shahriar.
 “Some interviewers had actually read [my] papers, whereas others had just noted the topics I researched.
 Either way, it gave me a platform to talk about things that are important to me.”

 “Build your application around things that matter to you, whether that be research or not,” he said.
 “The most important thing is to be genuine.
 So, if research is very important to you, then tie it into things like your personal statement and your MSPE [medical student performance evaluation].
 But know that if you do so, you will be talking about it a lot.
 If not, you can list it on the application server and move on.”